MaibornWolff/codecharta/visualization/app/codeCharta/streetLayoutTodo.md

 ## refactoring

 -    refactoring of algorithm needs more work, maybe abstract the layout Generator for both street and squared layout.
--    unit tests not implemented yet.
+-    needs more unit tests.

 ## bugs